$0.00

 Pro Tip: Look at the Breaker Panel

-While it’s okay to open your panel door and look, never remove covers or touch wiring unless you’re qualified.
-If you’re not sure, snap a photo of your breakers and ask a licensed electrician to confirm.
+It’s okay to open the panel door and look—but do not remove covers or touch wiring unless you’re qualified.

 Can You Convert a 120V Outlet to 240V?